 French Press

 This is how to get incredible results with a French press.
-I am looking for a really delicious cup of coffee with none of the salty, sludgy stuff at the bottom.
+I’m looking for a really delicious cup of coffee with none of the salty, sludgy stuff at the bottom.
 If you’re in a hurry, this really isn’t going to work for you.
-This is a really great way to make coffee, but it’s not very quick.
-You need a little bit of patience that will be rewarded.
+This is a great way to make coffee, but it’s not very quick.
+You need a little patience, but it will be rewarded.

 You need to get some delicious coffee.
-Delicious means fresh, like freshly roasted, and you’re going to grind it fresh if you want the best possible experience.
-This will work with ground coffee, but it won’t taste as good as it could.
+Delicious means fresh—freshly roasted—and you’re going to grind it fresh if you want the best possible experience.
+This will work with pre-ground coffee, but it won’t taste as good as it could.
 So grind fresh.
-I would recommend starting between 60-70 grams per liter.
+I would recommend starting with 60-70 grams per liter.

 How you like it is up to you.
 Get some digital weighing scales.
-This is going to seem insane, but I promise you, it’s incredibly useful.
+This may seem insane, but I promise you, it’s incredibly useful.
 There are two reasons to use it.
-You brew coffee that tastes really good.
+First, you’ll brew coffee that tastes really good.
+Second, you’ll want consistency in your brew every single time, and therefore, knowing what you did will help you achieve that.

-Don’t grind super coarse.
-Grind something more like you’d describe as medium.
-Boil your water.
-Don’t worry too much about this as long as it’s boiled.
-And then pour the right amount of water on top.
+So here’s how it works.
+Grind your coffee, put it in the French press.
+Ignore what most people say—don’t grind super coarse.
+Grind it to something like a medium texture.
+Boil your water (don’t worry too much as long as it’s boiled).
+Then pour the right amount of water on top.

-I might brew 30 grams of coffee to 500 grams of water.
-And then, we’re going to let it sit for 4 minutes.
+I might brew 30 grams of coffee with 500 grams of water.
+Let it sit for 4 minutes.
 Just hang out.
 Wait.
 Be patient.

-I am going to grab a couple of tablespoons.
-With one of them, I am going to stir the crust that forms on top of the coffee.
-A lot of it will start to fall away and you’ll be left with some bits on top, some foam, some floating bits.
+I’m going to grab a couple of tablespoons.
+With one of them, I’m going to stir the crust that forms on top of the coffee.
+A lot of it will start to fall away, and you’ll be left with some bits on top, some foam, and some floating bits.
 You want to scoop those off.
 Just throw them down the sink.

 I want you to do nothing at all for at least 5 minutes.
-Now this is a little frustrating because you feel like you’ve brewed the coffee, but even if you poured it into a cup, it’s too hot to drink right now anyway.
-And the longer you leave it, the better it’s going to taste.
+Now, this is a little frustrating because you feel like you’ve brewed the coffee, but even if you poured it into a cup, it’s too hot to drink right now anyway.
+The longer you leave it, the better it’s going to taste.

-As you sit, all of those floating bits start to fall down to the bottom of the press and settle in that bed of coffee.
+As you wait, all those floating bits will fall to the bottom of the press and settle in that bed of coffee.
 This is exactly what I want.
-I don’t want those in the cup.
-We want those stuck down at the bottom of the cafeteria.
-After 5, maybe 7, 8 minutes, now you can drink it.
+I don’t want those in the cup; we want them stuck at the bottom of the French press.
+After 5, maybe 7 or 8 minutes, it’s ready.

 When you put the plunger in, do not plunge all the way.
-All you’re going to do there is stir up all the sediment all over again.
-So just till it’s sitting on the surface of the coffee.
-We can use it as a strainer in case there’s any big pieces that are still floating around, but we shouldn’t really need it.
-And then gently pour the coffee through into the cup.
-This will be the most delicious silt sludge free cup of coffee you will get from a French press.
+All you’re going to do is stir up all the sediment again.
+Just press it until it’s sitting on the surface of the coffee.
+We can use it as a strainer to catch any big pieces still floating around, but we shouldn’t need it.
+Then gently pour the coffee into the cup.
+This will be the most delicious, sludge-free cup of coffee you’ll get from a French press.
 Enjoy.

 Pour-Over

-I am going to go through a few simple steps to brewing a very tasty cup of coffee with a V60 brewer.
-I am going to start with a 1 to 16 brew ratio, which basically means about 20 grams of coffee to 320 grams of water, resulting in one tasty cup of coffee.
+I’m going to walk you through a few simple steps to brew a tasty cup of coffee with a V60 brewer.
+I’m starting with a 1:16 brew ratio, which means about 20 grams of coffee to 320 grams of water, resulting in one tasty cup of coffee.

-Alright, we’re going to get started with heating our water to boil.
-Go ahead and grab your filter, place it in the brewer, and I am going to just preheat and rinse the water filter to get all that papery paste out.
-As that continues to drip out, you’re going to get our coffee portions.
+Let’s get started by heating our water to boiling.
+Grab your filter, place it in the brewer, and preheat and rinse the water filter to remove any papery taste.
+As that continues to drip out, prepare your coffee.
 Remember 20 grams.
-Go ahead and grind your coffee, pick a roughly medium to coarse grind size.
+Grind your coffee to a roughly medium to coarse grind size.

-Now that I have my coffee ground, don’t forget to dump out that extra liquid.
-Don’t want that in your cup.
-Make sure it’s 20, go ahead and settle the bed a little bit, tear it again, and you’re ready to brew coffee.
-I’m going to start with the first phase of just pouring 50 grams of water and waiting for about 30 seconds.
-So basically what this does it allows all the gasses to escape resulting in a much tastier cup of coffee.
+Now that I have my coffee ground, don’t forget to dump out any extra liquid.
+You don’t want that in your cup.
+Make sure it’s 20 grams, then settle the bed a little, tear it again, and you’re ready to brew.
+I’ll start with pouring 50 grams of water and wait for about 30 seconds.
+This allows the gasses to escape, resulting in a much tastier cup of coffee.

-When it’s coming close to 30 seconds go ahead and prepare for your pulse.
-So you’re just going to pour up to the 200 gram on your scale
+When it’s close to 30 seconds, prepare for your pulse.
+Pour until you reach 200 grams on your scale.

 Espresso Machine

-You know that feeling whenever you walk into a coffee shop and you smell the aroma wafting through the air? you know what love feels like.
-And I think that it’s time that we bring that love home, you know.
-So in order to make espresso, obviously, you need an espresso machine, but if you don’t have one then don’t worry.
+You know that feeling when you walk into a coffee shop and smell the aroma wafting through the air?
+You know what love feels like.
+I think it’s time we bring that love home.
+To make espresso, obviously, you need an espresso machine, but if you don’t have one, don’t worry.

-It’s the first thing that I think about when I wake up.
-I use it as an excuse to meet up with old friends and that is exactly why I decided to team up with Trade Coffee.
-This is our first time together and they feel the same way that I do about properly sourced coffee.
-By having 50 of the nation’s best roasters with over 400 ethically sourced coffees to choose from.
-Being indecisive like myself, I pray for you, except they have a system that matches you with the perfect coffee for you.
+It’s the first thing I think about when I wake up.
+I use it as an excuse to meet up with old friends, and that’s why I decided to team up with Trade Coffee.
+This is our first time together, and they feel the same way I do about properly sourced coffee.
+With 50 of the nation’s best roasters and over 400 ethically sourced coffees to choose from, being indecisive like me is a blessing, as they have a system that matches you with the perfect coffee for you.

-So like I said, you’re going to need an espresso machine if you want to brew espresso.
+So, like I said, you’ll need an espresso machine.
 There are many on the market, but I’m using a Breville Barista Express.
-There’ll be a link in the description if you want to read about it and I’ll also have another link for a less expensive one.
+There’ll be a link in the description if you want to read about it, and I’ll also link to a less expensive option.

 Cold Brew